 10 Tips to Reduce Homework Stress

-It’s no secret homework causes stress for many students.
+It’s no secret that homework causes stress for many students.

 Whether it’s a big test around the corner or an upcoming deadline for an assignment, sometimes it can be impossible to avoid homework stress.

-Like it or not, homework is a big part of children’s education.
-And when your child is overwhelmed or frustrated by homework, it can have a negative impact on his or her ability to focus and retain information.
-It can also lead to your child procrastinating on his or her homework (or simply not completing it), creating an ongoing cycle of stress.
+From Grades one through twelve, homework is a big part of children’s education.
+But when homework causes frustration and leads to feeling overwhelmed, it can have a negative impact on your child’s ability to focus and retain information.
+It can also lead to procrastination.

 Ultimately, this can all end in poor in-class performance and lower grades.
 Because of this, learning how to manage homework stress important.